 3 Types of Watercolor Paint to Explore

-For even more information about watercolor paints and how to use them in the classroom, be sure to check out the following PRO Learning Packs!
-(As your administrator to purchase PRO for your school today!)
+For even more information about watercolor paints and how to use them in the classroom, be sure to check out the following PRO Packs!
+Look for these Packs in PRO Learning.
+Connect today to learn more about how to get PRO Learning in your school or district.

 Watercolors have been around for ages.
 However, the Golden Age of Watercolor ran from the mid-1700s to the mid-1800s.